What Level of Data Encryption Does Your Business Need?

 Where Do You Go From Here?

 Now that you’ve determined that files you plan to share both internally and externally require encryption, implementation becomes the next hurdles.
 Completing this type of security in-house can be time-consuming and tedious, which is why many companies choose to use a dedicated service that offers enterprise encryption.
-When choosing a solution, you need a trusted partner that offers virtual data rooms with the user-friendly tools that allow you to securely share files with the assurance of enterprise-grade security behind it.
+When choosing a solution, you need a trusted partner that offers a secure virtual data room with the user-friendly tools that allow you to securely share files with the assurance of enterprise-grade security behind it.

-While there are scores of these types of companies out there, finding one who specializes in enterprise data encryption and offers a high level of support, like we do here at Caplinked, is mandatory to keep your data secure.
-Another feature to look for is a provider who offers an easy-to-use array of tools that allow document control and management along with tracking activity.
+While there are scores of these types of companies out there, finding one who specializes in enterprise data encryption and offers a high level of support, like we do here at Caplinked, is mandatory to keep your sensitive data secure.
+Another feature to look for is a provider who offers an easy-to-use array of tools that allow document access control and management along with tracking activity.

 Final Thoughts

-Interested in learning more about how Caplinked can help keep your organization’s files safe and secure?
+Interested in learning more about how Caplinked VDR can help keep your organization’s files safe and secure?
 Reach out for a free trial today!

 Chris Capelle is a technology expert, writer and instructor.
 For over 25 years, he has worked in the publishing, advertising and consumer products industries.